All Projects

 • Design for multi-vehicle attribution so users can instantly tell which vehicle is communicating.

-Next Steps for Validation
+Next Steps

 • Test with a larger and more diverse sample (including different levels of tech familiarity).